RoamGuru Roam Guru

 Hours: Daily 9:00 AM – 6:00 PM

 This family bakery has made stroopwafels since 1908.
-Their version is larger, thinner, and more caramel-heavy than mass-produced alternatives.
-The café upstairs serves excellent coffee to accompany your treat.
+Their version is larger, thinner, and more aggressively caramel-drenched than factory versions.
+The café upstairs serves excellent coffee, and on cold mornings, the combination of hot coffee and warm stroopwafel will make you believe Amsterdam was designed specifically for this moment.

 Van Wonderen Stroopwafels